sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 And in this way, ETFs are derivatives in disguise.
 They appear to simplify, but they overlay a second layer of mechanics on top of the first.
 They are mirrors that concentrate the gaze — not on the firm, but on the fund.

-An investor thinks they bought “the market.”
+An investor thinks they bought "the market."
 What they really bought was a machine that mechanically translates flows into price, compressing individuality into index momentum.

 ETFs do not just track markets.
 They reshape them.